 102. Effect of payment by dishonoured cheque

-If payment of the whole or a part of a modified penalty, a fine or any enforcement fees is made by means of a dishonoured cheque, then either —
+If payment of the whole or a part of a modified penalty, a fine or any enforcement fees is made by means of a dishonoured payment, then either —

 (a) proceedings under this Act in relation to the relevant infringement notice or fine or enforcement fees may be commenced or continued as if the payment had not been made; or

-(b) civil proceedings may be taken in relation to the dishonoured cheque,
+(b) civil proceedings may be taken in relation to the dishonoured payment,

 but not both.

+[Section 102 amended by No. 3 of 2008 s.
+4(4).]

 103. Exclusion of rules of natural justice

 The rules known as the rules of natural justice (including any duty of procedural fairness) do not apply to or in relation to the doing or omission of any act, matter or thing under this Act by the Registrar or the CEO (corrections).